 Here is the truth: R&D tax credits for custom software built for client projects are absolutely claimable, provided the work meets HMRC's definition of qualifying R&D. The ownership of the intellectual property is not the deciding factor.
 What matters is whether the project involved resolving technical uncertainty that a competent professional in the field could not readily overcome.

 This article explains exactly where the line sits, what HMRC looks for, and how to structure a claim that survives scrutiny.
-We are ICAEW qualified accountants who work exclusively with agency founders, and we see too many agencies leave this money on the table because of a misunderstanding that is now costing them real cash.
+We work exclusively with agency founders, and we see too many agencies leave this money on the table because of a misunderstanding that is now costing them real cash.

 What HMRC Actually Means by R&D